adobe/aem-dispatcher-experiments/experiments/refetching-flush/README.md

 <img src="../img/jmeter-stats-re-fetching.png">

-Also note the VisualVM monitoring tab.
+Also note the VisualVM Monitor tab.
 There are no requests at all which make it back to the publish instance as part of this test, so it's basically idle:

 <img src="../img/visualvm-re-fetching-flush.png" width="600">